JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

-(Even if a function *accepts* an array argument `x` — our function `f` accepts any `x` type, and in Matlab or R there is no distinction between a scalar and a 1-element array — doesn't mean it will *work* elementwise for an array unless you write the function with that in mind.)
+(Even if a function *accepts* an array argument `x` — our function `f` accepts any `x` type, and in Matlab or R there is no distinction between a scalar and a 1-element array — that doesn't mean it will *work* elementwise for an array unless you write the function with that in mind.)

 For library functions like `sqrt`, this means that the library authors